postmates/configurable-hpa/README.md

 **WARNING**: If you want to delete your CHPA, do it carefully not to remove your deployment too.
 Read the ["Quick Start Guide"](QuickStartGuide.md).

-**WARNING**: You should remove usual HPA before starting using CHPA.
+**WARNING**: You should remove the vanilla HPA before starting to use CHPA.
 If you use both, the behavior is undefined (they'll fight each other).

 The skeleton of the controller is created with the help of [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).